michael-pratt/gradle_custom_task_issue/README.md

 - Fortify
 - XJC

-The XJC plugin contains a custom task named `XkcTask`, which extends `SourceTask`, that generates Java code from XSD files.
+The XJC plugin contains a custom task named `XjcTask`, which extends `SourceTask`, that generates Java code from XSD files.
 For brevitiy, the task is a no-op to demonstrate a certain behavior.

 The tl;dr of the behavior is that the _Fortify_ plugin is affecting the behavior of the _XJC_ plugin and I'm not sure why.